thebjorn/pydeps/README.rst

   --pylib-all                            include python all std lib modules (incl.
-C modules) --x FNAME, --exclude FNAME             input files to skip (multiple file names can be provided) --externals                            create list of direct external dependencies
+C modules) --x FNAME, --exclude FNAME             input files to skip (multiple file names can be provided) --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules